mccoderpy/discord.py-message-components/docs/components.rst

     The Style of the Button.

     .. note::
-        To get more infos about the styles visit
+        To get more infos about the styles wisit
         `the Discord-API Documentation <https://discord.com/developers/docs/interactions/message-components#buttons-button-styles>`_.

 :attr:`emoji`: Optional[Union[:class:`discord.PartialEmoji`, :class:`discord.Emoji`, :class:`str`]]
     The Emoji that will be displayed on the left side of the Button.
 :attr:`url`: Optional[:class:`str`]
     The url the Button includes